tobanw/search-match-age-estimation/computation/estimation/notes.md

 # Estimation notes

+* TODO: if pooling the lower boundary population, need to adjust aging rate to reflect that only 1/k of the initial age group will age out of it
+	* Currently, not pooling at all; could just acknowledge the boundary bias problem but note that it doesn't affect the action in 30s and onward
+	* for edu, just start model at 24 with inflows from 23, i.e., `min.age = 23` in SQL queries
 * GMM estimation drops terminal age moments, so meeting rates can't be biased by the edge cases
 * moment fitting insights: MF (DF) strictly monotonic in lambda (delta)
 	* alpha decreases in lambda, but MF still increases in lambda